neicnordic/neic.no/_posts/2022-10-03-presenting-xt.md

 #### Vilma Häkkinen, Communications advisor

-Since 2019, NeIC has had a Communications advisor whose primary job is to support the administration, project office and activities in increasing awareness of NeIC and its impact.
-The Communications advisor is in charge of the production of NeIC’s annual reports, news articles, social media posts and many events and presentations.
-The Communications advisor also oversees parts of NeIC’s strategic implementation, such as activities related to strategic communication and building the work culture.
+Since 2019, NeIC has had a communications advisor whose primary job is to support the administration, project office and activities in increasing awareness of NeIC and its impact.
+The communications advisor is in charge of the production of NeIC’s annual reports, news articles, social media posts and many events and presentations.
+The communications advisor also oversees parts of NeIC’s strategic implementation, such as activities related to strategic communication and building the work culture.

 Vilma Häkkinen studied Finnish language at the University of Tampere in Finland and specialised in organisational communication.
 She started working first at CSC’s and then, during her exchange period in Oslo, NeIC’s communications before getting her MA in 2020.
 For her, working with topics related to e-infrastructure is very interesting and most of all educational, and she highly appreciates the culture of openness and transparency that NeIC nurtures.

-– Working in NeIC has taught me so much about things I don't think I would have otherwise encountered.
+– Working in NeIC has taught me so much about things I don't think I would have otherwise even encountered.
 In addition, this job has always felt like I'm doing something meaningful and contributing to a greater, common good, Häkkinen says.